|Mural in Tacoma, WA. Artist/s unknown|

 My soundtrack: SiR, Masego, Leon Bridges, Orion Sun, Junglepussy, PARTYNEXTDOOR, Lucky Daye, Baby Rose, Joey Pecoraro, Rex Orange County, and Smino

-Podcasts I'm bingeing: The New Yorker: Fiction (SO GOOD!), Unlocking Us with Brene Brown, The Wild, American Scandal-the current series on Waco is fascinating, True Crime Brewery
+Podcasts I'm bingeing: The New Yorker: Fiction, The Wild, American Scandal-the current series on Waco is fascinating, True Crime Brewery

 Films: Uncut Gems, The Gentlemen, Shattered Glass, Blinded by the Light

 Shows: Big Little Lies, blackAF, Insecure